cloudwatt/applications/application-caas/README-EN.md

 - Check the box 'Install custom tools' and select 'Ansible 1.9' as tool selection.\
 ![](img\caas_SelectAnsibleTool.png)

+- Point onto your Ansible playbook .

 - Add an post build step : 'Invoke Ansible Playbook' and use the exported parameters from your Bay.\
 ![](img/caas_InvokePetClinicAnsiblePlaybook.png)

-- Configure the step to execute your playbook ansible.

 - Add the keypair of the Build Server instance in order that Ansible can connect to it.\
 ![](img/caas_AddJenkinsCredentials.png)